 5. The importance of mobile apps

 Mobile app functionality for digital workplaces is becoming increasingly important and required, which comes as no surprise.
-It serves as a central communication hub and the digital workplaces front entrance for mobile employees.
+It serves as a central communication hub and the digital workplace front entrance for mobile employees.

 Employees can receive immediate alerts (push notifications) on their phone screens for urgent or important updates; access contact information and central data while away from their desks; submit work-related information as part of their jobs, such as timesheets; and access self-service areas, such as up-to-date rosters and forms, for improved overall productivity.